 Investing in education

-In the past 12 months Target Ovarian Cancer has made huge progress in GP education.
+In the past 12 months, Target Ovarian Cancer has made huge progress in GP education.
 We have presented at GP training days attracting 6,000 visitors, given out over 600 of our GP toolkits, and had over 250 GPs attend one of our seminar sessions on ovarian cancer.

-“Ovarian cancer seminars are a fantastic way of updating GP knowledge, it’s the best way for them to consider the nitty gritty of diagnosis, ask burning questions and discuss with their peers and experts the dilemmas they have faced
+Ovarian cancer seminars are a fantastic way of updating GP knowledge, it’s the best way for them to consider the nitty gritty of diagnosis, ask burning questions and discuss with their peers and experts the dilemmas they have faced

 Pauline knows only too well how it feels to have a delayed ovarian cancer diagnosis.
-Despite having symptoms including bloating and change in bowel habit, two GPs misdiagnosed her with a blockage.
+Despite having symptoms including bloating and change in bowel habit, two GPs misdiagnosed her with a bowel blockage.
 Pauline’s symptoms became so unbearable she was rushed to her local A&E where her tumour was detected.
 Had Pauline’s GPs been more knowledgeable, her ovarian cancer could have been diagnosed earlier.

 Unfortunately, Pauline’s story is far from unusual and every year 27 per cent of women are diagnosed with ovarian cancer in A&E. Pauline was lucky to be able to undergo treatment including chemotherapy and surgery.
-Not all women have this life-saving chance, and one in five is too poorly to even receive treatment.
+Not all women have this life-saving chance, and one in five are too ill to even receive treatment.
 Diagnosing ovarian cancer just a few weeks earlier could make a huge difference to a woman’s treatment options.